 The scholarship is in honor of the Council’s past president, Ambassador Marilyn McAfee, who devoted her professional career to serving in the Foreign Service and has been instrumental in the growth of the Council.

-The scholarship award may be applied towards educational activities with an international focus (to be completed between January - December 2015).
-In the past, supported international experiences have included study abroad programs and unpaid internships/volunteer programs with an international emphasis (U.S. based and overseas.)
+The scholarship award may be applied towards educational activities with an international focus (to be completed between May - December 2015.)
+In the past, supported international experiences have included study abroad programs and foreign internships/volunteer programs.
+Specifically, the funds are awarded to:

 2. provide an opportunity for the recipient to further his/her knowledge of cultures, languages, and societies in other parts of the world.

 In order to be eligible for this award, applicants must:

 - Have a current cumulative GPA of at least 3.0 on a 4.0 scale

 All funds will be distributed through the Office of Financial Aid at the respective college/university before